 Nissan scraps plan to build new X-Trail model in Britain

-Brexit uncertainty cited as part of the reason for U-turn on investment promised in wake of referendum
+Brexit uncertainty cited as part of reason for U-turn on investment promised in wake of referendum

 Japanese car manufacturer Nissan announced on Sunday that it was cancelling plans to build its X-Trail SUV at its Sunderland plant in northeast England, despite Brexit assurances from the government.
 Photograph: Oli Scarff/AFP/Getty Images